SREENIVAS181/Bank-Application/README.md

 ### Screenshots
 ##
 ### Contact
-For any queries or feedback, please contact [Dasari Vamshi](mailto:vamshiashok963@gmail.com)
+For any queries or feedback, please contact [Sreenivasulu Paseddula](mailto:arjunsreenivas181@gmail.com)